 From March 2018 Incredible Years programmes will also be available that are specifically designed for parents and teachers of autistic children aged 2-5, in the following regions:

 Further programmes will be announced in 2018.

 Can my child get this support, and what does it cost?

-If your child is aged between 3 and 8 and is experiencing behaviour difficulties they may be able to take part in this programme.
+If your child is aged 3-8 and is experiencing behaviour difficulties, or is aged 2-5 and has autism, you may be able to take part in one of these programmes.

 The Ministry of Education provides communication support to parents and caregivers of pre-school children who are deaf or hard of hearing.

 In our information sheet below, we explain the different ways that children who are deaf or hard of hearing can develop their communication skills.
 When you have decided on the best communication approach for your family, our advisors on deaf children can work with you to put it into action.

 Read the communication support information sheet for detailed information about the 4 communication approaches, and how we support each one.

 - Communication support for pre-school children who are deaf or hard of hearing - information sheet [PDF, 3.9 MB]

 - To get in touch with an advisor on deaf children, call the Learning support information line on 0800 622 222 or talk to your local Ministry of Education office.(external link)